The eCommerce Consulting Process

 Step 3: Auditing the current eCommerce website

-Now that Greg understands the behavioural data and the pain points the site is creating for people, he knows exactly where to look on the website to find the issues.
+Now that Greg understands the customer-centric data and the pain points the site is creating for people, he knows exactly where to look on the website to find issues.

 These issues are documented to ensure the business understands why the current website version is underperforming.

-At the end of this step, a document is produced defining all findings, the future state, and the short-term priorities that need to be activated as soon as possible.
+At the end of this step, a document is produced defining all findings, the future state, and the short-term priorities that need to be activated.

-Step 4: Customer Experience Design - the "Secret Sauce"
+Step 4: Phase 1 Change - Customer Experience Design - the "Secret Sauce"

 Step 5: Phase 1 Change - Plan Execution

-With new journeys and experiences come new consumer engagement behaviours that need tracking and defining.
+New journeys and experiences bring new engagement behaviours and critical new data requiring monitoring and defining.

-Monitoring data once the new changes are live is necessary for the following reasons...
+Monitoring data is necessary for the following reasons...

 1. It confirms ROI is being achieved.